-Transferring data from one hard drive to another used to be a difficult task.
-First, you’d have to find a way to connect the drives together.
-Then the systems used to transfer the files were often difficult to use and very time consuming.
+Data transfers from one hard drive to another used to be a difficult task.
+First, you’d have to find a way to connect the drives.
+Then the systems used to transfer the files were often difficult to use and very time-consuming.

-Providing a way for another computer to download materials through email, file sharing sites, or File Transfer Protocol (FTP) are still commonplace for transferring business data.
+Providing a way for another computer to download materials through email, file-sharing sites, or File Transfer Protocol (FTP) is still commonplace for transferring business data.
 However, there are several other methods you can utilize to help you move data more efficiently.

 Some more user-friendly options may be cloud services, external media, or storage devices that can quickly and effortlessly transfer files.
 Nowadays, it’s usually as easy as plug and play!
-Here are some of the easiest ways to transfer files to another hard drive, but be sure to secure your data before the transfer!
+Here are some of the easiest ways to transfer files to another hard drive.
+Be sure to secure your data before the transfer!

 Email Attachments Make Small Data Transfers Easy